jaykaynation/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this directory contain files for the shell redirections project
+This directory contains files for the 0x02-shell_redirections project